 So, to conclude, it appears philosopher’s over the centuries have been divided about the ship of Thesus paradox.
 Namely what level of part replacement would constitute a brand new item.

-With regards to Triggers broom, I leave the last word to cafe owner Sid who summed it up perfectly, on hearing that it had 17 new heads and 14 new handles:-
+With regards to Triggers broom, I leave the last word to cafe owner Sid who in the hilarious scene summed the situation perfectly, after hearing of Trig’s accomplishment:-

 “How the hell can it be the same bloody broom then?”

-Sid from the cafe – He’s an astute geezer!
+Sid from the café (below) – He’s an astute geezer!

 I’ll close with a Socrates gag from when he played Beeston Working Mens club in 410 BC.
 It was a tough audience but he soon won them over with his whimsical gags and polished delivery:-